magento/devdocs/guides/v2.3/comp-mgr/cli/upgrade-with-plugin.md

 Refer to [Prerequisites].

-If you need to upgrade PHP, do it before you run the script.
+If you need to upgrade PHP, do it before you run the plugin.

 ## Backup `composer.json`